(“Macmillan”, 'we', 'us', 'our').

 3. refuse to provide and – without impact to data processing activities that have taken place before such withdrawal – withdraw your consent to processing of your personal data at any time;

-4. object, out grounds relating to your particular situation, that your personal data shall be subject to a processing.
+4. object that your personal data shall be subject to processing.
 In this case, please provide us with information about your particular situation.
 After the assessment of the facts presented by you we will either stop processing your personal data or present you our compelling legitimate grounds for an ongoing processing; and/or

 6. require (i) to receive the personal data concerning you, which you have provided to us, in a structured, commonly used and machine-readable format and (ii) to transmit those data to another controller without hindrance from our side; where technically feasible you shall have the right to have the personal data transmitted directly from us to another controller;